Student Complaint Procedure

 Students may contact the Illinois Board of Higher Education (IBHE) with complaints that were not resolved through the student complaint procedure described above by accessing the IBHE online complaint system at http://complaints.ibhe.org/.

-Students may also file a complaint with Loyola University Chicago’s accrediting agency, the Higher Learning Commission (HLC) of the North Central Association of Colleges and Schools, by following the HLC’s complaint procedure.
+Students may also file a complaint with Loyola University Chicago’s accrediting agency, the Higher Learning Commission (HLC) by following the HLC’s complaint procedure.

 Complaint Resolution Process for SARA States